Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 Once data has been uploaded from the tablets to the central server, you can access the data via the wizard.
-Log in to the wizard and navigate to the applicable group, click the carrot “&gt;” the left of your assessment, and hit the “Results” icon,
+Log in to the wizard and navigate to the applicable group, click the carrot "&gt;" the left of your assessment, and hit the "Results" icon,
 ![](.//media/image47.jpeg).
 On the next screen you will find not only the list of all tests that have been uploaded for this assessment with a date and time stamp, but also a button labeled ‘CSV’.